mindhaq/surefire-xml-creator/README.md

 # surefire-xml-creator

-Example on how to create XML files which would be readable by the surefire plugin to generate a HTML report.
+Simple experiment on how to create XML files which would be readable by the maven surefire plugin to generate an HTML report, without having to use a te sting framework.